dinaspencer/simple-js-app/README.md

 Pokedex has gone from a static array to a list of buttons dynamically populated via API.
 The pokemon list is populated dynamically in JS, so all HTML code has been removed except for a few wrappers.
 Upon clicking each button, information about each Pokemon appears in a modal.

+Bootstrap framework has been implemented for navbar, modal and buttons.